hylandtechoutreach/ucs/CssIntro/StudentDesc.md

 # Hello CSS
 Learn what CSS is all about, and how to use CSS to change colors and fonts.
 Start by completing the [Color Scheme Warm-up](CoolorsWarmUp.md), and then review the PowerPoint presentation.
-After that, complete the [Bananas Code-Along](BananasCodeAlong.md) activity, and work on the [Bananas Individual](BananasIndividual.md) exercise.
+After that, complete the [Bananas Code-Along](BananasCodeAlong.md) activity, and work on the [Self-Paced Work](SelfPacedWork.md).

 ## Warm-up
 Follow the instructions [here](CoolorsWarmUp.md) to create a color scheme!